 However, this privacy feature comes with its drawbacks, the details of which I will not get into right now.

-The team comprises of some core developers and some voluntary developers making it one of the most decentralized teams in the cryptosphere.
-Here is the sneak peek into its core team.
+The team comprises some core developers and some voluntary developers making it one of the most decentralized teams in the cryptosphere.
+Here is a sneak peek into its core team.

 For more on Monero, read: Monero Cryptocurrency: Everything You Need To Know

 - Binance: Supported pairs are XMR/BTC, XMR/USDT